 We recommend activities like yoga for cross training — a limber body can make you a better runner.
 So does a flexible schedule.
-Travel, extra family time, and safe Christmas events can muck up your running schedule, so it’s important to be adaptable.
-If your schedule is all over the place, be prepared to change the length, intensity and frequency of your runs.
+Travel, extra family time, and safe holiday events can muck up your running schedule, so it’s important to be adaptable.
+If your schedule is all over the place, be prepared to change the length, intensity, and frequency of your runs.

 Make it fun

-Embrace the Christmas season.
-A fun Christmas race can help you stay on track with training.
+Embrace the holiday season.
+A fun holiday race can help you stay on track with training.
 Although many are virtual, running a race can bring you a sense of community.
-Lay on some extra Christmas cheer by decorating your shoes with lights and bells or go all out and find a fun costume to wear during your race.
+Lay on some extra holiday cheer by decorating your shoes with lights and bells or go all out and find a fun costume to wear during your race.

 Who doesn’t like presents?

-If you’re making a point of training this Christmas season, be sure to treat yourself to some new gear.
-Get some layered clothing so you can stay nice and toasty.
+If you’re making a point of training this holiday season, be sure to treat yourself to some new gear.
+Get some layered apparel so you can stay nice and toasty.
 Just remember not to overdo it — heavy clothes will slow you down and tire you out.

-If new gear is what keeps you motivated to run this Christmas season, look no further than our Shoe Finder and Bra Finder.
+If new gear is what keeps you motivated to run this holiday season, look no further than our Shoe Finder and Bra Finder.